Nested open books and the binding sum: Introduction

 \section{Introduction}

 In 1923 Alexander \cite{Alexander1923} proved that every closed oriented $3$-manifold admits a so-called \textit{open book decomposition}.
 In fact, combining the work of Winkelnkemper, Lawson, and Quinn from the 1970s, this statement remains true for odd-dimensional manifolds in general (see \cite{MR0310912}, \cite{MR0494132}, and \cite{MR528236} respectively).
 The existence problem in even dimensions is also solved in these works but is more involved.
 Arguably the most prominent appearance of open books in recent history is their surprisingly deep connection with \textit{contact structures}.
 As was observed by Giroux \cite{Giroux} in 2002, contact structures in dimension 3 are of purely topological nature: he established a one-to-one correspondence between isotopy classes of contact structures and open book decompositions up to positive stabilisation.
 This correlation remains partly intact in higher dimensions.
 According to Giroux and Mohsen \cite{GirouxMohsen} any contact structure on a closed manifold of dimension at least 3 admits a \textit{compatible} open book decomposition.
+In particular, its binding inherits an induced contact structure and thus possesses a compatible open book itself.

-In the present paper we investigate how the \textit{fibre connected sum} performed along diffeomorphic binding components of an open book, henceforth called \textit{binding sum}, affects an underlying open book structure.
+In this paper we investigate how the \textit{fibre connected sum} performed along diffeomorphic binding components of an open book, henceforth called \textit{binding sum}, affects an underlying open book structure.
 We discuss both regular fibre sums and fibre sums of contact manifolds.
 While, at first glance, the binding sum destroys the open book structure, we show that this is in fact not the case and generalise a previous result of the second author \cite{Klukas} to higher dimensions.
 The main results can be summarized as follows: